Matrix chain multiplication

-computing A(BC) needs (30×5×60) + (10×30×60) = 9000 + 18000 = 27000 operations.
+computing A(BC needs (30×5×60) + (10×30×60) = 9000 + 18000 = 27000 operations.

 Clearly the first method is more efficient.
 With this information, the problem statement can be refined as "how to determine the optimal parenthesization of a product of n matrices?"
-The number of possible parenthesizations is given by the (n–1)^{th} Catalan number, which is O(4^{n} / n^{3/2}), so checking each possible parenthesization (brute force) would require a run-time that is exponential in the number of matrices, which is very slow and impractical for large n.
+The number of possible parenthesizations is given by the (n–1)^{th} Catalan number, which is Θ(4^{n} / n^{3/2}), so checking each possible parenthesization (brute force) would require a run-time that is exponential in the number of matrices, which is very slow and impractical for large n.
 A quicker solution to this problem can be achieved by breaking up the problem into a set of related subproblems.

 A dynamic programming algorithm

 To begin, let us assume that all we really want to know is the minimum cost, or minimum number of arithmetic operations needed to multiply out the matrices.
 If we are only multiplying two matrices, there is only one way to multiply them, so the minimum cost is the cost of doing this.
 In general, we can find the minimum cost using the following recursive algorithm: